rswinkle/inventwithpython_pysdl2/README.md

 words, I keep as much of his functions/code structure as possible.
 I have about 7 more games to go and various improvements in the first half and general maintenance.

 One other thing to note.
-In the latest commit I added a local copy of PySDL2 with 2 changes.
-I've submitted a [pull request](https://bitbucket.org/marcusva/py-sdl2/pull-requests/39/fix-bug-in-rendererdraw_line/diff) but even if/when those changes are merged I'll keep a local copy in the repo for convenience.
+I am using a local copy of PySDL2 with 1 change, modifying SpriteRenderer.render() behavior.
+I've changed it so that it does *not* call SDL_RenderPresent/SDL_UpdateWindowSurface.
+I've created an [issue](https://bitbucket.org/marcusva/py-sdl2/issues/91/spriterenderer-render-behavior-change) to discuss the design/behavior of that function and why it should change, but even if the change is merged I'll keep a local copy in the repo for convenience and because I'll change/add other minor things.

 ## License
 All original content/code is copyrighted by Al Sweigart and as you can see